ProvableHQ/leo-examples/upgrades/00_setup.md

 ## Setting up Leo

-You will need to clone the Leo repository and checkout the `feat/program-upgradability` branch.
+You will need to clone the Leo repository and checkout a working commit.
 ```
 > git clone https://github.com/ProvableHQ/leo.git
 > cd leo
-> git checkout feat/program-upgradability
+> git checkout 74ad797
 ```
+You may use ``

 You can then install Leo with the following command:
 ```